 Rows develop the upper back and upper arms.
 They work the upper back exclusively.

-The deadlift works the butt, upper legs, erector spinae (lower back) and traps.
+The deadlift works the butt, upper legs, erector spinae (lower back), and traps.
 Doing deadlifts religiously will turn you into a monster.

 Squats are going to make your legs grow like crazy.
 If you’re tall, you’ll have to add more volume and do some calf raises.
 However, you should spend plenty of time on the legs as well just so you don’t look weird.
 Don’t be that guy who skips leg day.
-Even though legs are basically thrown to the wayside, you’ll sometimes hear girls talking about a dude’s calves or thighs.
+Even though legs are thrown to the wayside, you’ll sometimes hear girls talking about a dude’s calves or thighs.
 It still matters.

-Your goal is to have a powerful-appearing upper body, balanced physique, a huge neck, and good posture.
+Your goal is to have a powerful-appearing upper body, balanced physique, a huge neck, and proper posture.
 Find a personal trainer who understands these goals, is extremely knowledgeable, and will take the time to impart his knowledge on to you.
 Your trainer should be fixing your technique at all times while also focusing on your flexibility, mobility, and stability.

+Posture is supremely important, especially for aesthetics purposes.
+Click here for our full posture guide.
 There are several things I do to work on my posture.
 Yes, I literally do all of these things.

 Mckenzie Chin Tuck